Twipped/InterviewThis/InterviewThis.md

 ##Codebase

+- How old is your codebase?

 - Do you unit test?
 If so, what libraries do you use?

+- Do you regularly correct technical debt?

+- On a scale of 1 to 10, how much speghetti code do you have?

 - What is the current state of your code documentation and testing coverage?